 - Reach out to local members of the Black Psychiatrists of America to see if they are willing to contribute to future issues.

 Ronald F. Means, M.D., Co-Chair

 - Expand the number of members allowed to serve on the committee to facilitate increased diversity among its members while also minimizing the learning curve and preserving the mix of practitioner types currently serving.
-A bylaws change will appear on the 2021 ballot for approval by the membership.
+A bylaws change on the 2021 ballot was approved by the membership.

-- Coordinate a CME that will examine the unethical treatment of African Americans within the Maryland psychiatric state hospital system with a focus on Crownsville.
-We also want to discuss how the remnants of those unethical practices persisted in care through the years.
-The goal is to have someone (possibly journalist) provide a historical perspective and a psychiatrist provide a clinical perspective.
+- Coordinated a CME program that examined the unethical treatment of African Americans within the Maryland psychiatric state hospital system with a focus on Crownsville.
+Also discussed how the remnants of those unethical practices persisted in care through the years.
+Click here for a

 Executive Committee Plans for Addressing Structural Racism and Inclusion